hicks2evan/trialfire/README.md

 We use npm scripts and [Webpack][] as our build system.

-2. [mysql][]: This project runs a mysql database.
-To develop locally, install and start mysql.
+2. MySQL: This project runs a MySQL database.
+To develop locally, install and start MySQL.
 On a mac with brew:

    brew install mysql

    brew services start mysql

 And do secure setup to set the root password and other desired settings: